dimmando/abc-bookshop/README.md

 **Deletion Modals**

-For deleting products, articles and enquiries, the user is always asked to confirm their choice to delete the chosen item to avoid accidental deletion.
+For deleting products and enquiries, the user is always asked to confirm their choice to delete the chosen item to avoid accidental deletion.
 This is an example of the application of defensive programming.
 Images of deletion modals are included under bookshop Management section.
 This functionality was not added to wishlist remove buttons, as the product is not deleted from the database and can easily be added back to the wishlist.

 **403, 404 and 500 Error Pages**